OneLogicalMyth/sftp-service/README.md

 ## Future Development
 * remove users
 * update/add IPs to the pfsense alias
-* configure the setup script to configure Flask for production using best practices
+* ammend the setup script to configure Flask for production using best practices

 **This is not designed for production use yet, use with caution.**